Research Fellow in Restoration Genomics

 Invisible Friends is his first book.
 It's all about how microbes shape our lives and the world around us - but in beneficial ways!
 For more information visit: www.jakemrobinson.com

-His second book, TREEWILDING: Our Past, Present and Future Relationship with Forests, will be published in August 2024.
+His second book, TREEWILDING: Our Past, Present and Future Relationship with Forests, was published in August 2024.

 Jake recently founded the Aerobiome Innovation and Research Hub (The AIR Hub) - an initiative aiming to research and safeguard the beneficial biological components of air for both human and ecosystem health: www.aerobiome.org

-He is a member of the UNFCCC Resilience Frontiers think tank.
+He is a core member of the UNFCCC Resilience Frontiers think tank.
 This project identifies and supports innovative 'Bright Light' ideas that promote climate change resilience.
+His specialist role is in biodiversity and human health linkages.

 Currently undertaking an MSc in Applied Neuroscience (expected Distinction): King's College London

-PhD in Microbial Ecology and Nature-based Interventions: The University of Sheffield
+PhD in Microbial Ecology and Nature-based Health Interventions: The University of Sheffield

 MA in Social Research (Distinction) (The Environment-Microbiome-Health Axis): The University of Sheffield